Thick Forests: Recognising a thick forest

-We will show that approximately counting proper colourings of a thick graph with any thin graph which is not a forest is NP-hard.
+We will show that approximately counting proper colourings of a graph a thin graph which is not a forest is NP-hard.
 Thus the result of section~\ref{sec:colouring} is best possible.

-First we show that \begin{lem} If $\triangle$ is a triangle, it is NP-complete to determine if $T\in\thksf{\triangle}$ has a proper $q$-colouring. \end{lem} \begin{proof} We consider $q$-colouring a $T=(V,E)\in\thksf\triangle$ with three $K_q$ thick vertices $\bs{a,b,c}$.
+First we show that \begin{lem} If $\triangle$ is a triangle, it is NP-complete to determine if $T\in\thksf{\triangle}$ has a proper $q$-colouring. \end{lem} \begin{proof} We consider $q$-colouring a $T=(V,E)\in\thksf\triangle$ with three $K_q$ nodes $\bs{a,b,c}$.
 (See Fig.~\ref{fig:thicktricol}.)
-Note that the thick vertices $\bs{a,b,c}$ are fixed and only the thick edges $\bs{ab,bc,ca}$ are the input.
-Then each of the $q$ colours must occur exactly once in each thick vertex.
+Note that the nodes $\bs{a,b,c}$ are fixed and only the links $\bs{ab,bc,ca}$ are the input.
+Then each of the $q$ colours must occur exactly once in each node.
 Observe now that $T$ can be properly $q$-coloured if and only if the vertices of $\Tbar=(V,\bar{E})$ can be partitioned into $q$ induced triangles.
 But it is shown in~\cite[Prop.\,5.1]{CKW} that it is NP-complete to decide if $\Tbar$ has such a partition, even if $\Tbar$ is 6-regular or, equivalently, $G$ is ($3q-7$)-regular. \end{proof}

-We can extend this to arbitrary $H$ using \emph{copy} thick edges.
+We can extend this to arbitrary $H$ using \emph{copy} links.
 These are cobipartite graphs with both cliques of size $q$, and a bipartite graph which is a $K_{q,q}$ minus a matching.
 (See~Fig.~\ref{fig:thickcopy}.)
-The only proper colourings are those which duplicate the colourings on the right and left sides.
+The only proper colourings of such a link are those which have the sam colourings of its thick end vertices.